Tower Hill, London EC3N 4DH UK

 Georgian Gem with Views of the Tower of London

-Trinity House is collaborating with Lodge Catering - one of the 12 preferred caterers with whom the venue works on a regular basis - to provide wedding clients with value-oriented wedding package.
+Trinity House is collaborating in 2023 with Box Clever Events - one of the 12 preferred caterers with whom the venue works on a regular basis - to provide wedding clients with an eco and value-oriented two-hour civil service ceremony wedding package.
 In addition, Trinity House is collaborating with Amalia Strings to offer a special package providing an additional hour of live 'ensemble' music on a complimentary basis.

 Unique and unusual venues